 Outdoor gyms are defined as:

 An outdoor space containing exercise fixtures and/or machines.

-This guidance does not provide advice for the management of play areas that are indoors, nor does it provide advice for indoor gyms which currently remain closed.
-The Department for Culture, Media and Sport has produced guidance for the providers of grassroots sport and gym/leisure facilities to help them prepare ahead of reopening.
+This guidance does not provide advice for the management of indoor play areas, soft play or indoor gyms.
+The Department for Culture, Media and Sport has produced guidance for the providers of grassroots sport and gym/leisure facilities.
+See guidance for indoor play areas and soft play.

 The amendments to the Health Protection (Coronavirus, Restrictions) (England) Regulations 2020 on 4 July 2020 allowed playgrounds and outdoor gyms across England to be reopened, however owners / operators should also consider if any local restrictions are currently in place in their area before reopening the playground and / or outdoor gym.

 This guidance provides owners and operators of playgrounds and outdoor gyms with practical advice so that they can open them in a way that is safe and minimises COVID-19 transmission risk.